 WolfDesk Example

-A complex ticketing system demonstrating advanced Act patterns: partial states, vertical slices, cross-aggregate reactions, projections, invariants with actor context, and background jobs.
+A complex ticketing system demonstrating advanced Act patterns: partial states, vertical slices, cross-aggregate reactions, projections, invariants with actor context, and deferred-reaction timers.

 Inspired by the ticketing system from "Learning Domain-Driven Design" by Vlad Khononov.